Sophie Armes UKCP MBPsS

 Training, qualifications & experience

 I trained at Metanoia Institute/Middlesex University on the Professional Doctorate in Counselling Psychology and Psychotherapy and qualified as an Integrative Psychotherapist.
 I have since completed a post-qualification training in body psychotherapy with Chiron Association for Body Psychotherapists.

 I am a registered member of UKCP (UK Council for Psychotherapy) and a member of Metanoia Institute and the British Psychological Society (BPS).
 I work in accordance with ethical guidelines issued by UKCP and the BPS.

-I have worked as a psychological therapist in a variety of settings including: an NHS health centre in central London; a local hospice; a counselling and psychotherapy service; a secondary school; an acute psychiatric ward; and private practice.
+I have worked as a psychological therapist in a variety of settings including: an NHS health centre in central London, a local hospice, a counselling and psychotherapy service, a secondary school, an acute psychiatric ward, and private practice.